desbma/GoogleSpeech/README.md

 speech = Speech(text, lang)
 speech.play()

-# you can also apply audio effects (using SoX)
+# you can also apply audio effects while playing (using SoX)
 # see http://sox.sourceforge.net/sox.html#EFFECTS for full effect documentation
 sox_effects = ("speed", "1.5")
 speech.play(sox_effects)

-# You can save the speech to an MP3 file
+# save the speech to an MP3 file (no effect is applied)
-# but the SOX effects won't be taken into account
 speech.save("output.mp3")

 ```